facebookresearch/personal-timeline/README.md

 You need to first set up a Google Map API (free) following these [instructions](https://developers.google.com/maps/documentation/embed/quickstart#create-project).

-Copy the following lines to `fronted.env.list`:
+Copy the following lines to `frontend.env.list`:
 ```
 GOOGLE_MAP_API=<the API key goes here>
 ```

 To embed Spotify, you need to set up a Spotify API (free) following [here](https://developer.spotify.com/dashboard/applications).
 You need to log in with a spotify account, create a project, and show the `secret`.

-Copy the following lines to `fronted.env.list`:
+Copy the following lines to `frontend.env.list`:
 ```
 SPOTIFY_TOKEN=<the token goes here>
 SPOTIFY_SECRET=<the secret goes here>